 Let this be clear: Film is a very personal thing.
 Far more so than cameras; I can live with using cameras I'm not very comfortable with using (hello, Kiev) and I'd get exactly the same results from any film camera as I did from the ones here.

 Every film looks different.
 Which is "best" is a matter for individual taste, so what you see below is what looks right for me for the things I shoot with Kodak Ektar.
-There's no sense in either getting irritated for questioning your choices or letting me change your mind, because if it works for you, that's the most important thing.
+Don't feel that I have questioned your choices or that I think you should change your mind, because if it works for you, that's the most important thing.

 With that said:

 Ektar was the name of another line of C-41 films made from 1989 to 1997.
 This is a totally different film.
 It was also the name for a line of lenses made from the late 1930s onwards.
-Woohoo.
+You can read all about Kodak lenses over at the Camera Wiki.

 Try some.
 Everyone who does loves it.